Kristin Kontrol

 Kristin Gundred, known professionally as Kristin Kontrol, is an American musician, singer and songwriter.
-She is best known as founder and lead singer of indie rock band Dum Dum Girls (using the pseudonym Dee Dee), with whom she released five studio albums between 2010 and 2014.
-Previously, she was a member of Grand Ole Party from 2005 to 2009.
+She began her career as the founder and lead singer of three-piece band Grand Ole Party from 2005 to 2009, and the indie rock band Dum Dum Girls (under the pseudonym Dee Dee Penny), with whom she released five studio albums between 2010 and 2014.

+Biography

+Kristin Gundred was born in San Leandro, California.
+In 2005, Gundred formed the San Diego-based trio band Grand Ole Party, which consisted of Gundred (who served as the frontwoman), as the band's vocalist and dummer, guitarist John Paul Labno, and bassist Mike Krechnyak, all of whom met while attending the University of California in Santa Cruz.
+In August 2007, Gundred joined indie rock band Rilo Kiley on their European tour to sing backup vocals.
+The following month, lead guitarist of Rilo Kiley Blake Sennett would produce Grand Ole Party's debut album Humanimals.
+Despite Grand Ole Party receiving critical acclaim by Spin magazine and the San Diego Music Awards, the group disbanded by September 2009.

+In late 2008, Gundred began working on a solo project, however, after wanting to expand the project, Gundred co-formed the rock band Dum Dum Girls with friends Jules, Bambi, and Frankie Rose in October 2009.
+In working on their first project as a group, Gundred formed her own record label Zoo Music, which released the band's home-recorded CD.

 She began working on new material in 2015 and announced Kristin Kontrol as her new solo project on January 28, 2016.
 Her debut album, X-Communicate, was released on May 27, 2016, on Sub Pop Records.
 It was a departure from the sound she had explored with Dum Dum Girls, leaning towards synthpop.
 The album was met with favorable reviews.

 On September 21, 2017, she released the digital single "Concrete Love".

 Gundred is vegan and has collaborated with the cruelty-free cosmetics company Reverie.

 In 2017, she and bandmate/producer Andrew Miller scored the Tim Hunter-directed film Looking Glass, starring Nicolas Cage.
 In 2018, she scored the Bret Easton Ellis-penned film Smiley Face Killers.

 Under the Dee Dee moniker, she formed a band called OCDPP with Cassie Ramone from Vivian Girls and OJ from Xray Eyeballs.
 Their first performance was in 2015, and they released an EP called 7" Long Player in 2020.